shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-video-inventory.md

 ## Step 1.
 Add VAST video creatives

-You can either opt to have Xandr host your VAST creatives, or add creatives hosted by a third-party provider.
+You can either opt to have Microsoft Advertising host your VAST creatives, or add creatives hosted by a third-party provider.
 For more information, see  see [Add a Creative](./add-a-creative.md) and [Add Creatives in Bulk](add-creatives-in-bulk.md).

 > [!NOTE]
-> A contract addendum must be signed prior to hosting with Xandr.
-Contact your Xandr representative for more information.
+> A contract addendum must be signed prior to hosting with Microsoft Advertising.
+Contact your Microsoft Advertising representative for more information.

 ## Step 2.
 Create your buy-side setup